noir-lang/noir/yellow-paper/docs/gas-and-fees/gas-and-fees.md

     l2BaseGasLimit; // provided by the client
     l1TxGasLimit; // provided by the client
     l2TxGasLimit; // provided by the client
+    l1FeeDistributionGas: // provided by the client
+    l2FeeDistributionGas: // provided by the client
     feePerL1Gas; // provided by the client
     feePerL2Gas; // provided by the client
     l1GasUsed; // accumulated through circuits